rails/rails/guides/source/configuring.md

 #### `config.active_record.db_warnings_ignore`

-Specifies an allowlist of warnings that will be ignored, regardless of the configured `db_warnings_action`.
+Specifies an allowlist of warning codes and messages that will be ignored, regardless of the configured `db_warnings_action`.
 The default behavior is to report all warnings.
 Warnings to ignore can be specified as Strings or Regexps.
 For example:

   ```ruby